 GeMVi is looking to recruit East African Research Fellows to undertake short term public health-oriented projects of relevance to the East African setting.
 The fellowships will present an excellent opportunity for the Fellows to enhance their skills and work with leading experts in the fields of pathogen sequencing, bioinformatics, predictive modelling and health economics.

 Funds are available for 20 Research Fellowships each for a maximum duration of 9 months.
 Fellowships will be available to Scientists in the region who wish to undertake projects relevant to the goals of GeMVi.
 There will be 3 rounds of recruitment, the first call went out from 25th January 2019 and was for 6 awards.
-The second call goes out from the 1st September, 2019 and is for up to 8 more awards.
-During this call the priority area is mathematical and statistical modelling but we will also consider projects in sequencing, bioinformatics and temporal-spatial analyses.
-The third call will occur mid 2020.
+The second call went out from the 1st September 2019 and was for 9 more awards.
+The third and final call goes out on the 26th March 2021 and will be for 3 more awards.
+During the third call the priority area is mathematical and statistical modelling with emphasis on COVID related project but we will also consider projects in sequencing, bioinformatics and temporal-spatial analyses.

 The Fellowships will support three main forms of projects: